thna2020/TradingStrategy/Glossary.md

 > Value investing

 - Value investing is an investment strategy that involves picking stocks that appear to be trading for less than their intrinsic or book value.
+- buying stocks based on the cash they generate, instead of trying to predict short-term movements in stock prices

 > Variance